Downloading a MIPLIB Instance

 MIPLIB-specific annotations are prefixed with org.ommx.miplib.*.

-For example, the optimal objective of the air05 instance is 26374, which you can check with the key org.ommx.miplib.objective:
+For example, the optimal objective of the neos-1122047 instance is 161, which you can check with the key org.ommx.miplib.objective:

 # Note that the values of annotations are all strings (str)!